-CO1 .
-Explain the nature of time domain and frequency domain behaviour of ideal one-port and two-port networks Understand CO2 .Apply and determine the time-domain behaviour of one port and two port networks Apply CO3 .Apply and determine frequency-domain behaviour of one port and two port networks Analyze CO4 .Analyze circuits using ideal passive elements and controlled sources Create CO5 .Synthesize one port and two port networks and devices Analyze
+CO1.
+Explain the nature of time domain and frequency domain behaviour of ideal one-port and two-port networks Understand CO2.
+Apply and determine the time-domain and frequency-domain behaviour of one port and two port networks Apply CO3.
+Analyze circuits using ideal passive elements and controlled sources Analyze CO4.
+Synthesize one port and two port networks and devices Create